 The use of electronic communication devices in silent or vibrate mode is permitted, except as follows:

 - The presiding judicial officer orders otherwise.

 - Legislation (e.g. the Child, Youth and Family Services Act) or a court order restricts public attendance.

 - No photos or videos may be taken unless there is a court order pursuant to section 136 of the Courts of Justice Act.

-- Audio recording of proceedings is permitted by counsel, paralegals licensed by the Law Society of Upper Canada, court staff, members of the media, and litigants for note-taking purposes only but the presiding judicial officer must be advised before the recording is commenced.
+- Audio recording of proceedings is permitted by counsel, paralegals licensed by the Law Society of Ontario, court staff, members of the media, and litigants for note-taking purposes only but the presiding judicial officer must be advised before the recording is commenced.
 Members of the public are also permitted to make audio recordings for note-taking purposes only if the express permission of the presiding judicial officer is first obtained.
 These audio recordings cannot be transmitted.

 - Talking on electronic communication devices is not permitted while court is in session.

 Anyone using an electronic communication device to transmit information has the responsibility to identify and comply with any publication bans, sealing orders, or other restrictions imposed by statute or by court order.

 The presiding judicial officer retains overriding responsibility to maintain courtroom decorum and to ensure that court proceedings are conducted in a manner consistent with the proper administration of justice.
 In deciding whether to restrict the use of electronic communication devices, the presiding judicial officer may consider whether there is evidence regarding factors such as:

 - whether the use of electronic communication devices would disrupt the court proceedings or interfere with the proper functioning of the court electronic equipment; or